The Heretic Anthem

 "The Heretic Anthem" (released as "Heretic Song" as a single) is a song by American heavy metal band Slipknot.
 The song was released as a promotional single from their second album Iowa.
 Revolver magazine praised the track and described that it "flirt[s] with full-on death metal in their extremity, both sonic and thematic."
+Kerrang! said the song was "A death-metal-influenced epic...
+A brutal, rampant and pissed-off dose of metal fury."

 Song meaning

 The song was written about record labels who initially showed no interest in signing a recording contract with the band.
 The lyrics, "I bleed for this and I bleed for you/ Still you look in my face like I'm somebody new/ TOY – nobody wants anything I've got/ Which is fine, because you're made of/ Everything – I'm – NOT", reflect this attitude.